How Laser Weapons Work

 Dick Luria/Photodisc/Getty Images

 At its most basic, a laser is a light source.
-To understand how it can become a weapon, it's helpful to think about how it's different from the light sources that are around you every day.
-Start with an ordinary incandescent light bulb.
+To understand how it can become a weapon, consider an ordinary incandescent light bulb.
 The bulb sends light waves out in every direction.
 These waves, just like waves in water, have peaks and troughs, or high points and low points.
-If you were able to see each light wave coming from an incandescent bulb, you'd see lots of peaks and troughs passing you at the same time.
 There are also lots of frequencies, or colors, of light coming from a light bulb, and they all combine to create what looks like white light.

 Now, think of a flashlight.
 A flashlight's beam is more focused than what comes from a naked light bulb.
 Most of its light travels in one direction, depending on where you point the flashlight.
 There are still lots of frequencies of light that combine to create white light, and the peaks and troughs of the different light waves pass by at different times.